 An IVA is a formal insolvency solution that allows you to deal with *unsecured debts that you cannot afford to repay.
-In an IVA you agree an affordable repayment plan with your creditors (the people you owe money to), which can be a monthly repayment or a lump sum (if you can gain access to it).
-You usually pay less than what you owe in an IVA and on completion of the arrangement, any remaining debts are written off.
+In an IVA, you agree to an affordable repayment plan with your creditors (the people you owe money to), which can be a monthly repayment or a lump sum (if you can access it).
+You usually pay less than what you owe in an IVA, and any remaining debts are written off on completion of the arrangement.

 *Unsecured debt refers to debt that is not secured against an asset or protected by a guarantor.
 This includes debts such as credit cards, store cards, overdrafts, and some loans.

-Insolvency is the term given to a person or company that is unable to repay their debts, on time, as agreed by their creditors.
-There are different types of Insolvency solution available for dealing with debts.
+Insolvency is the term given to a person or company that cannot repay its debts on time, as agreed by its creditors.
+There are several types of Insolvency solutions available for dealing with debts.

-Any business or individual that is struggling with repaying their debts may be eligible for an IVA, however there are certain criteria (see below) where an IVA is better recommended for both you and your creditors over other Insolvency solutions, such as Bankruptcy.
+Any business or individual struggling with repaying their debts may be eligible for an IVA.
+However, there are specific criteria (see below) where an IVA is better recommended for you and your creditors over other Insolvency solutions, such as Bankruptcy.

 The criteria where an IVA may be favoured over other Insolvency solutions are as follows:

 There is no clear answer for this.
-It really depends on your financial situation and your own choice of which you feel is right for you.
-IVAs and Bankruptcy are two quite different Insolvency procedures that can both deal with your debts.
+It depends on your financial situation, and your choice of which you feel is right for you.
+IVAs and Bankruptcy are two entirely different Insolvency procedures that can deal with your debts.
 They also have some similarities.
 Knowing which is better for you is dependent on your circumstances.
 Certain factors of each Insolvency solution will affect you differently.
 For example: